Writer in Residence at Tatton Park, Cheshire

 Writer in Residence at HMP Styal for seven years.
 Facilitated writers’ and readers’ groups for the female prisoners and involved them in many other arts-related activities.

-Five collections published: ‘On the Edge’ (Cheshire County Council, 2006), ‘Built to Last’ (National Poetry Foundation), ‘Morag’s Garden’ (National Poetry Foundation), ‘TOWN’ (2013) supported by Art’s Council England and ‘Stolen Rowan Berries’ (2014) published by Sharp Pencils Press.
+Six collections published: ‘Morag’s Garden’, ‘Built to Last’ (National Poetry Foundation), ‘On the Edge’ (Cheshire County Council, 2006),‘TOWN’ (2013) supported by Art’s Council England, ‘Stolen Rowan Berries’ (2014) and Wings Planes and Weather Vanes’ (2019) published by Sharp Pencils Press.
+Novel ‘Morgan’ published 2021.
 Work also published in magazines and anthologies and broadcast on radio.